Some links in this post may be affiliate links

 Lavender Plant (Lavandula spp) can be propagated from softwood cuttings at the beginning of the growing season (spring) or from hardwood cuttings in fall.

 Dip the lower end in a rooting hormone to hasten rooting.
-Insert the cutting in moist, free-draining, rooting soil in a small pot (about 4 in. wide) and lightly firm the soil around the cutting.
+Insert the cutting in moist, free-draining, rooting soil in a small pot (about 4 inches wide) and lightly firm the soil around the cutting.

-Cover the set up with a clear plastic bag to create a greehouse effect (increase humidity and warmth) inorder to fasten rooting.
+Cover the set up with a clear plastic bag to create a greehouse effect (increase humidity and warmth) to fasten rooting.

 Place the set up in a well-lit, warm place away from direct sunlight to avoid cooking the plants.